BigBoyLeft/Rebirth/README.md

 | `npm run UI:Watch` | Starts the Development server which you can access in your browser via `http://localhost:3000` |
 | `npm run UI:Preview` | Serves the Production build which you can access in your browser via `http://localhost:4173` |

 ###### Copyright &copy; 2022 Rebirth Networks owned by [Left](https://github.com/BigBoyLeft).
-Rebirth Networks and its associates are not affiliated with or endorsed by Rockstar North, Take-Two Interactive or other rightsholders.
+Rebirth Networks and its associates are not affiliated with or endorsed by Rockstar North, Take-Two Interactive, or other rightsholders.
 Any trademarks used belong to their respective owners.